 The Directors are appointed by the general meeting of shareholders.
 Our Directors may be elected by the vote of a majority of votes cast at a general meeting of shareholders provided that our Board of Directors has proposed the election.
 Without a Board of Directors proposal, Directors may also be elected by the vote of a majority of the votes cast at a general meeting of shareholders if the majority represents at least one-third of our issued capital.
 Shareholders may remove or suspend a Director by the vote of a majority of the votes cast at a general meeting of shareholders provided that our Board of Directors has proposed the removal.
 Our shareholders may also remove or suspend a Director, without there being a proposal by the Board of Directors, by the vote of a majority of the votes cast at a general meeting of shareholders if the majority represents at least one-third of our issued capital.
+The Company does not apply provision IV.1.1 in so far it deals with the lifting of quorum requirements related to proposed Directors' dismissals, since this provision is written for general meetings with a high degree of absenteeism, whereas at shareholders' meetings of the Company absenteeism is relatively low.

 All non-executive Directors were appointed in 2006 for an indefinite period.
 At the 2007 annual general meeting of shareholders, the general meeting of shareholders confirmed that the initial term of appointment of all our Directors was four years, ending on the day of our 2010 annual general meeting of shareholders, such in conformity with our articles of association.
 The Board of Directors has introduced a rotation schedule, which is available on the Company's website, in order to ensure that the terms of the Directors would not all end at the same time.
 For this purpose, at the 2008 annual general meeting of shareholders, the general meeting of shareholders has reappointed Mr. Pieter Korteweg and Mr. Ron Bolger as Directors and their renewed term of appointment will end on the day of our 2012 annual general meeting of shareholders.
+At the 2009 annual general meeting of shaeholders, the general meeting of shareholders has reappointed Mr. James Norris Chapman, Mr. Marius J.L.
+Jonkhart and Mr. David J. Teitelbaum as Directors and their renewed term of appointment will end on the day of our 2013 annual general meeting of shareholders.